 Here are some great alerts to consider for Apache.
 The search examples use the Loggly syntax, and you can find good thresholds by looking at trends during your peak site usage periods.

 |Your error rate is too high||apache.status:>400||>100 in the last 15 minutes|

 |Your traffic is much higher than normal||logtype:apache||>1000 in the last 15 minutes|

 |Your site is much slower than desired||apache.requestTimeMillis:>1000||>200 in the last 15 minutes|

-Tips on setting up Apache alerts:
+Here are some tips on setting up Apache alerts.

 Dashboards are a great way to stay on top of what’s happening on your site, as told by your Apache logs.
 Unix command line tools don’t offer good graphical dashboards, but log management systems have great capabilities built in.
 Here are some dashboards to set up for Apache, with an example screenshot showing each below.

 Apache status over time tells you if there is an unexpected increase in traffic or error rate.